MahmoodFAlfaqi/neniveh-school-for-distengueshed-ecosystem/replit.md

 ### Database Architecture

 Drizzle ORM with a PostgreSQL dialect is used for database interactions.
-The schema includes tables for `Users` (with roles, gamification scores, and account status), `Scopes` (defining access boundaries for global, stage, and section levels), `DigitalKeys` (persisting unlocked scopes per user), `Posts`, `Events`, `Schedules`, and `Teachers` (with a review system).
-Relationships between entities support the platform's features, such as user-generated content, event participation, and teacher evaluations.
+The schema includes tables for `Users` (with roles, gamification scores, account status, and 15 peer-ratable performance metrics), `Scopes` (defining access boundaries for global, stage, and section levels), `DigitalKeys` (persisting unlocked scopes per user), `Posts`, `Events`, `Schedules`, `Teachers` (with a review system), `PeerRatings` (storing student-to-student performance evaluations), `ProfileComments` (enabling peer feedback on profiles), and `PostReactions` (tracking post likes).
+Relationships between entities support the platform's features, such as user-generated content, event participation, teacher evaluations, peer assessments, and social interactions.

 ### Key Architectural Decisions